Quantum Policy Gradient in Reproducing Kernel Hilbert Space: Analytical policy gradient

 where $z \in \mathcal{S}\times{A}$ and $\nu(z)$ is the occupancy measure (see Eq.~\ref{eq: occupancy measure}).
 The integral in Eq.~\ref{eq: integral} can be approximated by sampling from the distribution formed from $(1- \gamma) \nu$ and computing the quantity based on \textit{iid} state-action pair samples:

 where $n$ is the total number of samples.
-Since direct knowledge of the occupancy measure is typically unrealistic, samples can be generated using a subroutine (see Algorithm~\ref{alg: occupancy}; \cite{Agarwal2021}) which returns state-action pair samples from the occupancy distribution $(s,a) \sim \tilde{\nu} = (1- \gamma) \nu$ along with the associated return $R(\tau \vert s,a)$.
+Since direct knowledge of the occupancy measure is typically unrealistic, samples can be generated using a subroutine (see Algorithm~\ref{alg: occupancy}).

-Lemma~\ref{lem: unbiased} states that sampling from $\tilde{\nu}$ provides unbiased estimates of $(1-\gamma)\nu(s,a)$.
-This result provides the basis for kernel regression of the critic (e.g. based on kernel matching pursuit) as well as the sampling distribution for the policy gradient in Theorem~\ref{th: actor-critic query complexity}. \begin{lemma} \textbf{Unbiased estimator lemma.} Let $\gamma \in [0,1]$ be the discount factor, let $\tilde{\nu}(s,a)$ be a state-action sampler following Algorithm~\ref{alg: occupancy}, and let $\hat{Q}(s,a) = \langle \phi, K(s,\cdot) \Sigma^{-1} (a - \mu(s) \rangle$ be a critic for the Compatible Actor-critic (Algorithm~\ref{alg: quantum AC}).
-Then the sampling distribution is unbiased, i.e. $\tilde{\nu}(s,a) = (1 - \gamma) \nu(s,a)$. \end{lemma} \textbf{Proof:} \\ The proof is given in Appendix~\ref{app: actor-critic}.
+Lemma~\ref{lem: unbiased} states that sampling from Algorithm~\ref{alg: occupancy} provides unbiased estimates of the occupancy distribution.
+That is, it is equivalent to $(s,a) \sim (1- \gamma) \nu$.
+This result provides the basis for kernel regression of the critic (e.g. based on kernel matching pursuit) as well as the sampling distribution for the policy gradient in Theorem~\ref{th: actor-critic query complexity}. \begin{lemma} \textbf{Occupancy distribution lemma.} Let $\gamma \in [0,1]$ be the discount factor and let $\tilde{\nu}(s,a)$ be a state-action sampler following Algorithm~\ref{alg: occupancy}.
+Then the sampling distribution is equivalent to the occupancy distribution, i.e. $\tilde{\nu}(s,a) = (1 - \gamma) \nu(s,a)$. \end{lemma} The proof is given in \refSI{11}.